Gestures in Preaching

 3. Gesture to help explain.

-Give the following description with your hands by your side: “Babylon stood as a monument to pagan power.
-The city was surrounded by an intricate system of double walls; the outer range covered seventeen miles and was strong and wide enough for chariots to pass on top.
+“Babylon stood as a monument to pagan power.
+An intricate system of double walls surrounded the city; the outer range covered seventeen miles and was strong and wide enough for chariots to pass on top.
 These massive walls were buttressed by giant defense towers and pierced by eight large gates” (Robinson, 209).
-Now, read the same description with appropriate gestures.
+Now, read the same description with appropriate gestures—video on gesturing (click to open).

 4. Gesture to emphasize your speech.